HackManX/runner-game/README.md

-# 🎧 SoundWalker – Audio-Based Game for the Visually Impaired
+# 🎧 Audio Racer – Audio-Based Game for the Visually Impaired

 A unique and inclusive audio-only game created using **Vite + React + Tailwind CSS**, designed especially for the visually impaired.
 Players navigate traffic lanes using stereo sound cues and make decisions with a simple tap or key press.